Jin Yunying: Later life

 At the end of the Second Sino-Japanese War in 1945, Soviet forces invaded and occupied northeastern China.
-Yunying and the rest of Puyi's family were evacuated by train from Hsinking to Dalizigou (in present-day Linjiang, Jilin); Puyi, along with two of his sisters, his brothers, three nephews, his physician and a servant, took a plane to Mukden (present-day Shenyang, Liaoning), where he was arrested and taken to a prison camp in Siberia.
+Yunying and her family were evacuated by train from Xinjing to Dalizigou (in present-day Linjiang, Jilin); her husband, their three children Zongyan (宗弇), Zongguang (宗光) and Manruo (曼若), her sister, her brothers, the family's physician and a servant took a plane to Mukden (present-day Shenyang, Liaoning), where Puyi was arrested and taken to a prison camp in Siberia.
 Runqi was also taken prisoner and was not released until 1957.
 Yunying, left with only a few sets of clothing, brought her three children with her to Tonghua.
-During this time, she supported herself and her children by collecting and selling used clothes at a tobacco stand on the streets.
-During this time, she was taken captive and publicly interrogated about her life.
+She supported herself and her children by collecting and selling used clothes at a tobacco stand on the streets, where she was taken captive and publicly interrogated about her life.
 She was released later and allowed to return to Tonghua.

-In 1949, after Chinese Communist forces occupied Beijing, Yunying and her three children were allowed to return to Beijing to reunite and live with her family members.
-In 1951, after the death of her father, Prince Chun, Yunying inherited part of his property and managed to make a living through collecting rental fees.
+In 1949, after Chinese Communist forces occupied Beijing, Yunying and her children were allowed to return to Beijing to reunite and live with the rest of her family.
+In 1951, after her father's death, she inherited part of his properties and managed to make a living through collecting rental fees.
 Since then, she had been actively involved in subdistrict affairs in her neighbourhood, and was later nominated by the residents to be the subdistrict representative.
 As a politician, she often spoke for the new marriage law.
+Since then, she was described as a beautiful, good-hearted woman with sound political aspirations.

 In 1954, Zhang Shizhao, the president of the Central Research Institute of Culture and History, chanced upon the book containing the letters exchanged between Yunying and Puyi.
-With help from Yunying's uncle, Zaitao, Zhang Shizhao contacted Yunying and asked her to write an autobiography, which he then presented to Mao Zedong.
-After reading Yunying's autobiography, Mao commented, "A person who enters society becomes someone with aspirations."
-He then sent the autobiography to Zhou Enlai for him to read too.
-Shortly after, Yunying was appointed as a delegate representing Beijing's Dongcheng District in the Chinese People's Political Consultative Conference.
-In 1956, with permission from Mao Zedong, Yunying and Zaitao travelled to the Fushun War Criminals Management Centre to visit Puyi, who was detained there as a war criminal.
+With help from their uncle, Zaitao, Zhang Shizhao contacted Yunying and asked her to write an autobiography, which he then presented to Mao Zedong.
+After reading her autobiography, Mao Zedong commented, "A person who enters society becomes someone with aspirations."
+He then sent the autobiography to Zhou Enlai for him to read too and appointed her as a delegate representing Beijing's Dongcheng District in the Chinese People's Political Consultative Conference.
+In 1956, with permission from Mao Zedong, she and Zaitao travelled to the Fushun War Criminals Management Centre to visit Puyi, who was detained there as a war criminal.

-Yunying died in China in 1992.
-She was survived by her three children: Zongyan (宗弇), Zongguang (宗光) and Manruo (曼若).
-Her husband, Runqi was the owner of a small clinic that treated gynecological diseases and nervous disorders and was interviewed by The New York Times in 2000.
-He died in 2007.
+Yunying died in China, in 1992.
+She was survived by all her children.
+Her husband, who had become the owner of a small clinic that treated gynecological diseases and nervous disorders, was interviewed by The New York Times in 2000 and died in 2007.

-Relationship with Puyi

-Yunying was described as beautiful and goodhearted.
-In his memoirs, Puyi described Yunying as spoiled and idle and interested in pointless matters during the Manchukuo period, foremost to be in his favour: when he gave a gift to another member of the family, Yunying wished to be given the same.
-According to Puyi, Yunying later said about this period in her life: "What was I before, but an ornament?"